 There’s also significantly more transparency for clients, who benefit from “virtual walkthroughs” and an OpenSpace feature that renders a side-by-side view of current site conditions alongside the BIM model.

 “It has given clients peace of mind and additional confidence in Unispace,” said Daniel Juchima, a Senior Project Manager.
 “No matter where they’re based, they can see for themselves that a project is on schedule instead of just taking our word for it.”

 Unispace has started detailing its relationship with OpenSpace in RFP responses to assure globally dispersed clients that they’ll be able to track progress in granular detail no matter where they’re located.

-Unispace North America has already incorporated OpenSpace into several projects, including a New York-based project for Mediterranean Shipping Company, a Canada-based project for HCL Technologies (which the U.S.-based project team had to manage 100% remotely due to COVID-19 travel restrictions) and a Des Moines-based project for law firm, Fredrikson & Byron.
+Unispace North America has already incorporated OpenSpace into several projects, including a New York-based project for a Mediterranean Shipping Company, a Canada-based project for HCL Technologies (which the U.S.-based project team had to manage 100% remotely due to COVID-19 travel restrictions), and a Des Moines-based project for the law firm, Fredrikson & Byron.

 Based on the success of the pilot projects, Unispace has entered into an enterprise agreement with OpenSpace to scale usage of the platform globally.

 To learn more about how Unispace is using OpenSpace to increase transparency for clients, improve collaboration internally and with subcontractors, and reduce travel costs, download the case study.